KusumSAnand/data-visualization-using-Tableau/Data_Visualization_using_Tableau.md

 ## Feedback

-Following are the set of feedbacks from Emma Harvey -
+Following are the set of feedbacks.
+Changes have been incorporated into the final Story based on the relevant points raised.

 1)    On every page there is the table at the bottom shaded in different greens.
 I don’t think this table is necessary.
 Maybe even a much smaller table, listing the data in order, and shaded the same orange colours that correspond to their colours in the graph.
 But even a simple ordered list would do.